shalldie/vscode-background/docs/common-issues.md

    - `Reload` again, now it's clean.
    - ...
 It's a strange limit of vscode.

-## (Mac) read-only file system
+## read-only file system

 `vscode` needs to be located in a location with write permission.

-Try the following two ways:
+- windows:
+  - Right click on `vscode` icon, choose `Run as administrator`.
+- mac:

-1. Move `Visual Studio Code.app` from `Download` to the `Application` directory.
+  - Move `Visual Studio Code.app` from `Download` to the `Application` directory.
-2. Run `sudo chmod -R a+w '/Applications/Visual Studio Code.app'` to grant write permissions.
+  - Run `sudo chmod -R a+rw '/Applications/Visual Studio Code.app'` to grant write permissions.
+- linux:
+  - Run `sudo chmod -R a+rw /usr/share/code`

+## Unsupported environment

+- `Binary version of vscode` is not supported. [#408](https://github.com/shalldie/vscode-background/issues/408)
+  - e.g. `visual-studio-code-bin`、`visual-studio-code-insiders-bin`、`vscodium-bin` ...
+- `Installed by snap` is not supported. [#382](https://github.com/shalldie/vscode-background/issues/382)
-## (Linux) snap: read-only file system [#382](https://github.com/shalldie/vscode-background/issues/382)
+  - Error: (Linux) snap: read-only file system

-Snap use [SquashFS](https://en.wikipedia.org/wiki/SquashFS) to storage packages, it's a compressed readonly file system.
+  - Snap use SquashFS to storage packages, which is a compressed readonly file system.
-Try to install vscode using deb or rpm.
+- `vscodium` is not fully supported.
+  - It won't be specifically supported, I don't use it that much.
+But pr welcome.

 ## VSCode crashes [#306](https://github.com/shalldie/vscode-background/issues/306)